 The Bad Side

 There’s not really a lot of negative aspects to this activity gym.
-Of course, as I’ve already mentioned, there is the fact that it’s overpriced because it’s Disney.
+Of course, as I’ve already mentioned, there is the fact that it’s overpriced because it’s a Disney activity gym.
 After that, there’s very little else to complain about.
 In fact, I think that’s it.
 For us, I don’t really see us getting all that much use out of it, but we did buy it when Isabelle was 6 months old, so we always knew that was going to be the case.
 At least we have it ready for when baby number two comes along.

 In all honesty, this is a decent product, but you’re effectively paying anywhere between £10-30 more just for the fact that it’s Disney.
 If that’s the kind of thing you like to do, just like I know we do, then I dare say you won’t have a problem with it.
 It wouldn’t be the first time someone has paid over and above for something simply because it’s Disney.
 I know we have.
 But at least you will be getting a product that is good.
-So, taking everything into account, I give this 4 stars:
+So, taking everything into account, I give this 6/10.